(for veterinary information only)

 10 mg, 40 mg, and 100 mg

 The basic idea behind drugs of cancer chemotherapy is for them to reach areas of the body inaccessible to surgery and to kill only the cancer cells leaving the normal cells of the body alone.
 Cancer cells are involved in activities (such as rapid cell division) that normal cells are not and these activities make them vulnerable to certain drugs.
 Lomustine is a member of the nitrosurea class of chemotherapy agents which acts by binding DNA to other DNA strands or to protein in such a way that the DNA double helix strand cannot replicate.
-In addition to essentially tying DNA up, lomustine generates a by-product that prevents normal DNA function.
+In addition to essentially tangling DNA up, lomustine generates a by-product that prevents normal DNA function.
 Remember that DNA is the instruction manual for the cell.
 Continuing the analogy, lomustine makes the pages unreadable and unturnable.

 Lomustine has the special ability to penetrate the blood/brain barrier which means it can be used to treat cancers of the nervous system.